class Metamodel::ParametricRoleHOW

 The extra group argument will need to be used to integrate it in a parametric role group, which will need to be defined in advance.

-Note: As most of the Metamodel classes, this one is here mainly for illustration purposes and it's not intended for the final user to instantiate, unless their intention is really to create a parametric role group.
+Note: As with most of the Metamodel classes, this one is mainly for illustration purposes and is not intended for the end user to instantiate.